-Kessler and Roth (2012) and Kessler and Roth (2014) study how changes in the rules governing organ waiting lists might impact potential donors' decision to register as an organ donor.7 Here, we propose a novel laboratory game design that can provide a foundation for future research on the market design and regulations surrounding the supply chain for transplantable organs.
+Kessler and Roth (2012) and Kessler and Roth (2014) study how changes in the rules governing organ waiting lists might impact potential donors' decision to register as an organ donor.
+Here, we propose a novel laboratory game design that can provide a foundation for future research on the market design and regulations surrounding the supply chain for transplantable organs.
 This paper follows the tradition of market design experiments that proved to be an important way for economists to communicate with the participants in and administrators of a market being studied.
-Studies by Kagel and Roth (2000), McKinney et al. (2005), Chen and Sönmez (2006), Bolton et al. (2013), Kagel et al. (2014), Goeree and Lindsay (2020), and Budish and Kessler (2022) are all experiments on market design that had direct effects on the adoption and implementation of market designs involving medical residents, gastroenterology fellows, school choice, eBay reputation mechanisms, bandwidth auctions, and course allocation.
-In the case of studying market design for organ transplantation, our lab experiment offers a simple platform where we can study the impact of different incentive architectures presented by current and counterfactual regulatory regimes on the action of actors who have a natural bias for action.
+Studies by Kagel and Roth (2000), McKinney et al. (2005), Chen and Sönmez (2006), Bolton et al. (2013), Kagel et al. (2010), Kagel et al. (2014), Goeree and Lindsay (2020), and Budish and Kessler (2022) are all experiments on market design that had direct effects on the adoption and implementation of designs involving medical residents, gastroenterology fellows, school choice, eBay reputation mechanisms, bandwidth auctions, and course allocation.
+In the case of studying market design for organ transplantation, our lab experiment offers a simple platform to study the impact of different incentive architectures presented by current and counterfactual regulatory regimes.

-6Examples of this work include but are not limited to: Schold et al. (2010); Schold et al. (2013a); White et al. (2015); Schold et al. (2019); Schold et al. (2013b); Schold and Howard (2006); Buccini et al. (2014); Weinhandl et al. (2009); Howard et al. (2009); Abecassis et al. (2009); Massie and Segev (2013); Kasiske et al. (2019); Goldfarb (2020).
+&lt;sup>6Examples of this work include but are not limited to: Schold et al. (2010); Schold et al. (2013a); White et al. (2015); Schold et al. (2019); Schold et al. (2013b); Schold and Howard (2006); Buccini et al. (2014); Weinhandl et al. (2009); Howard et al. (2009); Abecassis et al. (2009); Massie and Segev (2013); Kasiske et al. (2019); Goldfarb (2020).